tranhlok/360-FoV-prediction/README.md

     │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── references         <- Referenced papers, others paper that we have came by.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting